wolframarnold/social_islands/README.md

 Mongo
 -----

-I've added a tool `script/mongo_rails` which will launch the MongoDB console connected to the currently active environment.
-By default this is the development database.
-To launch the production database, specify it like this:
+I've added a tool `script/mongo_production` which will launch the MongoDB console connected to the ***live production database!*** This is incredibly helpful and incredibly dangerous.
+Use it wisely.

-    script/mongo_rails RAILS_ENV=production
+    script/mongo_production

 To remove a specific user's profile, run within the mongo console: